MENU

 State Passport Office, concerned government office

-6. Affidavit for Delayed Registration of Marriage (if registration was made 1 year after the marriage) (original and 4 copies)
+6. Affidavit for Delayed Registration of Marriage (if registration was made 30 days after the marriage) (original and 4 copies)

 To be executed by either spouse at the PCG or before a notary public